PCMDI/ESMBenchmarkViz/docs/installation.rst

 Troubleshooting
 ---------------

 If you encounter any issues during installation, please check that you have the required dependencies and that you are using a compatible Python version.
-For further assistance, refer to the `README.md` in the repository or open an issue on the `ESMBenchmarkViz` GitHub page.
+For further assistance, refer to the `README.md <https://github.com/PCMDI/ESMBenchmarkViz/blob/main/README.md>`_ in the repository or open an issue on the `ESMBenchmarkViz GitHub page <https://github.com/PCMDI/ESMBenchmarkViz/issues>`_.

 ----